-\I would like to thank Knut Are Aastveit, Hilde C. Bjørnland, Yoosoon Chang, Ana María Herrera, Nils B. L. Plosnić, Francesco Ravazzolo and Leif Anders Thorsrud, as well as participants at the 2017 IAAE conference in Sapporo, the 2017 MEG meeting at Texas A&M University in College Station and the 2017 CAMA workshop at the Australian National University in Canberra for helpful comments.
+^{}I would like to thank the Editor, four anonymous referees, Knut Are Aastveit, Hilde C. Bjørnland, Yoosoon Chang, Jamie Cross, Ana María Herrera, Nils B. L. Plosnić, Francesco Ravazzolo, Leif Anders Thorsrud and Ragnar Torvik, as well as participants at the 2017 IAAE conference in Sapporo, the 2017 MEG meeting at Texas A&M University in College Station and the 2017 CAMA workshop at the Australian National University in Canberra for helpful comments.

-&lt;sup>†BI Norwegian Business School, Centre for Applied Macro-, Petroleum and Energy Economics (CAMP).
+[†]Centre for Applied Macroeconomics and Commodity Prices (CAMP), Department of Economics, BI Norwegian Business School, Nydalsveien 37, N-0484 Oslo, Norway.
 Email: thomas.s.gundersen@bi.no.